mattmcnabb/mattmcnabb.github.io/_posts/2014-10-24-ise-steroids-snippet-manager.md

 9. Include Default Snippets – checking this box will allow Microsoft’s built in snippets to be displayed in the snippet menu

 ### Your First Snippet
 To create a snippet, simply enter some text in the snippet editor.
-A useful snippet is some Powershell code that you type frequently when at the console or the script editor.
+A useful snippet is some PowerShell code that you type frequently when at the console or the script editor.

 I frequently create advanced functions so I am going to create a template function for my first snippet.
-Microsoft includes an advanced function snippet in Powershell by default, but it’s a very complex one with lots of parameter validations and things that I typically don’t need when creating a function from the ground up.
+Microsoft includes an advanced function snippet in PowerShell by default, but it’s a very complex one with lots of parameter validations and things that I typically don’t need when creating a function from the ground up.

 ![][5]